jelocodes/jelocodes.github.io/_posts/2018-01-19-bootstrapping_a_crowdfunding_app_on_rails.markdown

 The result, once all the fields are filled up and the project is created, is a project object with its corresponding categories objects, as well as its corresponding rewards objects, created and linked to it via an ActiveRecord relation.

 With some [Devise](https://rubygems.org/gems/devise/versions/4.2.0) authentications and validations for the forms, the basic skeleton of the app is working and all set up.
 See below for a quick demo (and some troubleshooting) of its functionality.
-Pretty satisfying bootstrap of a crowdfunding site via Rails.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/drreRyb84PE?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-We'll see if I eventually return to the project to add the actual blockchain crowdfunding component.
+Pretty satisfying bootstrap of a crowdfunding platform using Rails!
+We'll see if I eventually return to the project to add the actual blockchain crowdfunding component...
 Maybe I can crowdfund it?